Extrapolation for multilinear compact operators and applications: Abstract

 \section{Abstract}

 This paper is devoted to studying the Rubio de Francia extrapolation for multilinear compact operators.
 It allows one to extrapolate the compactness of $T$ from just one space to the full range of weighted spaces, whenever an $m$-linear operator $T$ is bounded on weighted Lebesgue spaces.
 This result is indeed established in terms of the multilinear Muckenhoupt weights $A_{\vec{p}, \vec{r}}$, and the limited range of the $L^p$ scale.
+To show extrapolation theorems above, by means of a new weighted Fr\'{e}chet-Kolmogorov theorem, we present the weighted interpolation for multilinear compact operators.
+To prove the latter, we also need to build a weighted interpolation theorem in mixed-norm Lebesgue spaces.
 As applications, we obtain the weighted compactness of commutators of many multilinear operators, including multilinear $\omega$-Calder\'{o}n-Zygmund operators, multilinear Fourier multipliers, bilinear rough singular integrals and bilinear Bochner-Riesz means.
+Beyond that, we establish the weighted compactness of higher order Calder\'{o}n commutators, and commutators of Riesz transforms related to Schr\"{o}dinger operators.